Mordred: Life in romances

 The 12th-century poems of the emerging chivalric romance genre such as those by Chrétien de Troyes, dealing with the adventures of various knights during Arthur's reign, would typically not mention Mordred at all.
 This changed through the 13th century, as the Old French cyclical prose romance literature greatly expanded on the history of Mordred prior to the war against Arthur.

-In the Prose Merlin part of the Vulgate Cycle (in which his name is sometimes written as Mordret), Mordred's elder half-brother Gawain saves the infant Mordred and their mother Morgause from being taken away as prisoners by the Saxon king Taurus.
+In the Prose Merlin part of the Vulgate Cycle (in which his name is sometimes written as Mordret), Mordred's elder half-brother Gawain saves the infant Mordred and their mother from being taken away as prisoners by the Saxon king Taurus.
 In the revision known as the Post-Vulgate Cycle, and consequently in Thomas Malory's English compilation Le Morte d'Arthur (The Death of Arthur), Arthur is told a cryptic (and, apparently, self-fulfilling) prophecy by Merlin about a newly-born child that is to be his undoing, and so he tries to avert his fate by ordering to get rid of all May Day newborns.
 Whether they were intended to be killed or merely sent off to a distant land (the texts are vague about this), the ship on which the children were placed sinks and they drown.
 This episode, sometimes dubbed the "May Day massacre", leads to a war between Arthur and the furious King Lot, acting on his belief that he is the biological father of Mordred.
 Lot dies in a battle at the hands of Arthur's vassal king Pellinore, beginning a long and deadly blood feud between the two royal families.
 Meanwhile, however, and unknown to both Lot and Arthur, the baby miraculously survives.
 It turns out Mordred was found and rescued by a fisherman and his wife, who then raise him as their own son until he is 14.
 In this branch of the legend, following his early life as a commoner, the young Mordred is later reunited with his mother, which happens long after Merlin's downfall caused by the Lady of the Lake.